Pingtan Island: Kiteboarding

 Because of the location, Pingtan is the region with the best wind conditions in China.
 The average annual wind reaches 20 knots.
 The best time for kiteboarding in Pingtan is from May to November.
 With the ideal wind condition and flat water, the LV beach becomes the most popular practice place in Pingtan.
 For people who come from afar, learning kitesurfing in Pingtan saves not only a lot of time and economic costs, but also could find the fun of kitesurfing in a short term.
 In Pingtan, most clubs adopt the IKO International Kite Surfing Association's teaching specifications.
-All training courses uses Ozone, Airush, and NORTH top kite surfing equipment.
+All training courses uses Ozone, Airush, and North kite surfing equipment.
 There are also many kiteboarding competition in Pingtan.
 In 2019 International Kiteboard Championship (Pingtan Station), there are nearly 150 contestants from 20 countries and regions.
 This is the largest kite surfing event held in Pingtan so far with the largest number of participants.
 2019 International Kiteboard Championship (Pingtan Station) is authorized by the International Sailing Federation (WS) and the International Kite Surfing Association (IKA).
 The international competition level is divided into 200 points, and the total prize money of the competition reaches 50,000 US dollars.